 Occasionally, this can be applied to organic beings, albeit with mixed results.

-- Practically the whole idea of Jiro from Android Kikaider is that he has one of these, unlike all the robots his creator was forced to build for the Big Bad.
+- Practically the whole idea of Jiro from Kikaider is that he has one of these, unlike all the robots his creator was forced to build for the Big Bad.
 It's called the Gemini Circuit and the Pinocchio reference is entirely intentional and much belaboured.
 His creator actually apologizes to Jiro for creating the Gemini, since Jiro has suffered a great deal due to being a robot with a conscience.

 - The Squadron Supreme maxiseries has them trying to create a utopia and using a "behavior modification" device to reform criminals.
 This eventually gets abused when the Green Arrow Expy brainwashes the Black Canary Expy into loving him exclusively.
 There are also problems with villains reformed this way who join the Squadron as their programming sometimes prevents them from doing what a crime-fighter needs to be able to do.

-- Identity Crisis reveals that the Bronze Age Justice League started doing this to villains after they had become comfortable with wiping villains memories of the heroes' secret identities more than once.
+- Identity Crisis reveals that the Bronze Age Justice League Of America started doing this to villains after they had become comfortable with wiping villains memories of the heroes' secret identities more than once.